learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

           ("Logistic Regression", lr)]
 ```

-We can then use the list you've created above, as well as the `cross_val_score` function from scikit-learn to train all the models, and store their cross validation score in an array.
+You can then use the list you've created above, as well as the `cross_val_score` function from scikit-learn to train all the models, and store their cross validation score in an array.

 **_NOTE:_** Running the cell below may take a few minutes!